Pylons/pyramid/docs/glossary.rst

      :term:`package`.

    project
+     Setuptools / Python packaging terminology.
-     (Setuptools/distutils terminology).
-A directory on disk which contains a ``setup.py`` file and one or more Python packages.
-The ``setup.py`` file contains code that allows the package(s) to be installed, distributed, and tested.
+     A directory on disk which contains a ``setup.py`` and / or ``pyproject.toml`` file and one or more Python packages.
+     The project files contain metadata that allow the package(s) to be installed, distributed, and tested.

    distribution
-     (Setuptools/distutils terminology).
-A file representing an
-     installable library or application.
-Distributions are usually files that have the suffix of ``.egg``, ``.tar.gz``, or ``.zip``.
+     Setuptools / python packaging terminology.
+A file representing an installable library or application.
+Distributions are usually archives that have the suffix of ``.whl``, ``.tar.gz``, or ``.zip``.
-     Distributions are the target of Setuptools-related commands such as ``easy_install``.
+     Distributions are the target of packaging-related commands such as ``pip install``.

    entry point
-     A :term:`Setuptools` indirection, defined within a Setuptools :term:`distribution` setup.py.
+     A :term:`Setuptools` indirection, defined within a Setuptools :term:`distribution` (usually in ``setup.py`` or ``setup.cfg``).
      It is usually a name which refers to a function somewhere in a package which is held by the distribution.

    dotted Python name
      A reference to a Python object by name using a string, in the form